Tutorial: Azure Active Directory single sign-on (SSO) integration with Envoy

 In this section, a user called Britta Simon is created in Envoy.
 Envoy supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Envoy, a new one is created after authentication.

-When you click the Envoy tile in the Access Panel, you should be automatically signed in to the Envoy for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Envoy tile in the My Apps, this will redirect to Envoy Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.